Extent and condition of priority habitats

 This indicator focuses on the condition of priority habitats and their individual contributions.
 The second part of the outcome on SSSIs is presented separately as part of the extent and condition of protected areas indicator ‘Extent and condition of protected areas’.

 This indicator excludes four non-priority habitat types: ‘fragmented heath’, ‘good quality semi-improved grassland’, ‘grass moorland’, and ‘no main habitat but additional habitats present’.
-These are also excluded from the counts in tables 1 and 2 above.
+These are also excluded from the counts in Table 1 above.

-From 2024, changes to the priority habitat inventory version 3 will be identified by the date of release rather than a minor version number.
+Changes to the priority habitat inventory will be identified by the date of release rather than a minor version number.
 Version 3 introduced two new main habitats (Lakes and Ponds) and coincident habitat types, where more than one main priority habitat type exists at the same location.
-As of December 2023, version 3 includes 27 main habitats and 39 coincident habitats.
+As of December 2023 and July 2024, these include 27 main habitats and 39 coincident habitats.

-Due to these changes, direct comparison between individual habitats in versions 2 and 3 is not straightforward.
-Coincident habitat types in version 3 do not have a dominant type and cannot be disaggregated into the same habitat groups as in version 2.
+Due to the changes between older versions of the PHI and the latest two PHI versions, direct comparisons between individual habitats are not straightforward.
+Coincident habitat types in Version 3 and the July 2024 release do not have a dominant type and therefore cannot be disaggregated into the same habitat groups as those in pre‑Version 2 datasets.

-• If a main habitat occurs with a non-priority habitat type as part of a coincident habitat group, that group is included in the analysis (as reflected in the table above).
+If a main habitat occurs with a non-priority habitat type as part of a coincident habitat group, that group is included in the analysis.
 An example is Good quality semi-improved grassland and Traditional Orchard.

-Natural England publishes the PHI, which is expected to be updated twice a year.
+Natural England publishes the PHI, which is expected to be updated annually.
 Priority Habitats Inventory (England), Natural England Open Data Geoportal.

 Management types